Need the letter itself, not the template?

 The Gross Assets Confirmation: Show the Math, Don't Just Assert It

 The most commonly challenged element of a QSBS claim is the gross assets test.
-Section 1202 requires that the corporation's aggregate gross assets not exceed $50 million at the time the stock was issued (or $75 million for stock issued after July 4, 2025, under the OBBBA).
+Section 1202 requires that the corporation's aggregate gross assets not exceed $50 million at all times before, and immediately after, the stock is issued (or $75 million for stock issued after July 4, 2025, under the OBBBA).
 Your letter needs to confirm this — and it needs to show the factual basis for that confirmation, not just assert it.

 "At the time of issuance, the Company's gross assets did not exceed $50 million."
 That's an assertion.
 This is stronger: "Based on my review of the Company's books and records as of [date], and based on my personal familiarity with the Company's financial position at that time, the Company's aggregate gross assets totaled approximately $[X], including cash of $[X], fixed assets of $[X], and intangible assets of $[X].
 This amount is below the $50 million threshold required by Section 1202(d)(1)."
 The signer's personal knowledge of the numbers is what gives the statement weight — you don't need to attach the underlying balance sheet, but the person signing should be someone who actually knows the financial picture at issuance.